Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Getting-Started.md

 # Getting Started

+Please read through the [prerequisites](Deployment/Prerequisites.md) to make sure you have all you need before you begin.

 If you have not already installed the MLA app, please follow the [installation guide](Deployment/Standard-Install.md).

 ## Default Mode